 Worship in the Episcopal Church is created through the art and work of many dedicated people.
 Good Shepherd's Worship Ministry is a wonderful way to grow in service and faith by being intimately involved in the worship experience.
 There are many volunteer positions available which are described below.
 If you are interested in serving in one of these roles, you can contact our office at 303-740-2688, or one of the contacts listed below

 - How would you like to serve in worship? -

 A lector reads scripture and leads prayers during one of our services.
 The position of lector is open to both adults and teens over the age of 14.
-Training for this ministry is provided on an as needed basis by our Rector, Fr.
-Craig MacColl.
-If you or your child is interested in experiencing the joy of leading the congregation in scripture readings or prayers, please contact Fr.
-Craig.
+Training for this ministry is provided on an as needed basis.
+If you or your child is interested in experiencing the joy of leading the congregation in scripture readings or prayers, please contact our Parish Administrator, Kathy Hunter.